 Japan Foods will continue to focus its efforts in controlling raw material costs, improving operational efficiency via streamlining of work processes and technology and practising good restaurant portfolio management taking into account market demand and individual restaurant’s profitability.
 We believe that it is imperative to continuously innovate and introduce new food concepts and brands to compete effectively in the competitive F&B industry.

 The Board of Directors of Japan Foods is pleased to propose a final dividend of 1.10 Singapore cents per share to be paid on 16 August 2019 if approved at the upcoming annual general meeting, which together with the interim dividend of 0.80 Singapore cents per share which was paid in December 2018, brings total dividend declared in FY2019 to a total of 1.90 Singapore cents a share.
 This represents a dividend payout ratio of approximately 98.9% for FY2019.
 This is the highest proportion of our earnings we have paid out and it reflects our confidence in the sustainability of our business.

 We are including as part of this annual report, our third sustainability report, which is guided by the Global Reporting Initiative (“GRI”) Standards: Core option.
 In this report, we provide insights into the way we do business, while highlighting our environmental, social, governance (“ESG”) and economic performance.

 As a leading Japanese restaurant chain, we are committed to maintain a sound sustainability reporting framework to fulfil our social responsibility and safeguard the interest of the Group’s stakeholders.

-I also want to thank the Board for their combined wisdom, experience and guidance, which have kept us growing in the right direction operationally and enabled us to improve in the area of corporate governance and our responsibilities to shareholders as a listed company.
+I also want to thank my fellow directors for their combined wisdom, experience and guidance, which has enabled us to maintain a wellrun Board and improving year-by-year in our corporate governance standards.